K-Konstantinidis/Email/README.md

 -SOS-
-1)You must enable signin from less seccure apps in Gmail: https://myaccount.google.com/security 2)You need to download and include javax.mail.jar
+1)You must enable signin from less seccure apps in Gmail: https://myaccount.google.com/security

+2)You need to download and include javax.mail.jar, here is a link: https://javaee.github.io/javamail/

 For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!